 - Go to MIT Medical’s PCP choice page.
 You will see all the MIT Medical PCPs who are accepting new patients.

 - Narrow down your choices.
 Use the SERVICE, LOCATIONS, GENDER, and LANGUAGE pull-downs at the top of the page to find the right PCP for you.

 - Service: If you are trying to find a PCP for yourself, choose “Primary Care.”
 If you are trying to find a PCP for your child, choose “Pediatrics.”

 - Locations: If you are on campus, choose “Cambridge.”

-- Gender: Use this pull-down menu to show only male PCPs or female PCPs.
+- Gender: Use this pull-down menu to show genders.
 If you don’t care about the gender of your PCP, leave it as “All genders.”

 - Languages: Some PCPs at MIT Medical speak other languages besides English.
 You can use this pull-down menu to see if we have a PCP who speaks your language.